5 Content Marketing Mistakes Small Businesses Can’t Afford

 Many small businesses fall into the “publish and hope for the best” trap.
 They hope their target audience will “somehow” discover their latest blog post or video.

-The truth is, promoting content should take at least as much time as creating it.
+The truth is, promoting your material should take at least as much time as creating it.
 Even your most insightful work will struggle to find an audience without a deliberate distribution strategy.

 Distribution Channels That Drive Real Results

-Here are the most common digital distribution platforms and when to use them for promoting content:
+Here are the most common digital distribution platforms and when to use them for promoting your materials:

 Multiplying Your Content’s Impact

-One often overlooked strategy for promoting content is strategic repurposing.
-Transform a single piece of core content into multiple formats.
+One often overlooked strategy for promotion is strategic repurposing.
+Transform a single core asset into multiple formats.
 For example:

 You can turn webinar insights into an infographic.
 Or break a video testimonial case study into quotable social media snippets.
 Or expand a popular FAQ answer into an in-depth guide.